Potsdam Conference: Aftermath

 Truman had mentioned an unspecified "powerful new weapon" to Stalin during the conference.
 Towards the end of the conference, on 26 July, the Potsdam Declaration gave Japan an ultimatum to surrender unconditionally or meet "prompt and utter destruction", which did not mention the new bomb but promised that "it was not intended to enslave Japan".
 The Soviet Union was not involved in that declaration since it was still neutral in the war against Japan.
-Japanese Prime Minister Kantarō Suzuki did not respond, which was interpreted as a sign that the Japanese had ignored the ultimatum.
+Japanese Prime Minister Kantarō Suzuki sent negotiators but the United States did not respond, which was interpreted later as a sign that the Japanese had ignored the ultimatum.
 As a result, the United States dropped atomic bombs on Hiroshima on 6 August and on Nagasaki on 9 August 1945.
 The justifications used were that both cities were legitimate military targets and that it was necessary to end the war swiftly and preserve American lives.

 When Truman informed Stalin of the atomic bomb, he said that the United States "had a new weapon of unusual destructive force", but Stalin had full knowledge of the atomic bomb's development from Soviet spy networks inside the Manhattan Project and told Truman at the conference that he hoped Truman "would make good use of it against the Japanese."

 The Soviet Union converted several countries of Eastern Europe into communist satellite states within the Eastern Bloc, such as the People's Republic of Poland, the People's Republic of Bulgaria, the People's Republic of Hungary, the Czechoslovak Socialist Republic, the People's Republic of Romania, and the People's Republic of Albania.
 Many of those countries had seen failed Socialist revolutions prior to World War II.

 Regarding the establishment of the Oder–Neisse line, President Truman reported that Stalin had presented the occupation of Eastern Poland by the Soviet Union and Polish annexation of Silesia and eastern Pomerania as a fait accompli.
 Taken by surprise, the Western Allies had been forced to abandon the principles of the Atlantic Charter.